participateapp/web-client/README.md

 Representation is ensured for participants who are less involved (be it for lack of time, inclination or of knowledge) through fluid delegation of support, in a [liquid democracy](https://en.wikipedia.org/wiki/Delegative_democracy).

-Early stages of development.
+Very early stages of development.
+See a [deployed demo](https://participateapp.github.io)

 Participate! is open source and plans are to have a hosted version in the future as well.

 ## Stack